dafny-lang/dafny/docs/DafnyRef/Types.md

 | Special values | None | None | NaN, ±∞ |
 | Modulus operator | Yes | No | No |
 | Hardware mapping | BigInteger | BigRational | IEEE 754 binary64 |

+#### 5.2.3.11.
+Compilation

+C# is currently the only target that compiles `fp32` and `fp64`; the other backends refuse a program that mentions either type at all, including one that mentions it only in specifications.
+See the [supported features table](#sec-supported-features-by-target-language) for the current state.

+In C# the two types compile to the structs `Dafny.Fp32` and `Dafny.Fp64` rather than to `float` and `double`.
+The wrapper is what makes compiled behaviour match what was verified:
+C#'s `==` on `float` and `double` is IEEE `fp.eq`, which says `+0.0 == -0.0` and says
+`NaN != NaN`, and Dafny's `==` says the opposite of both.
+The struct's `Equals` and `GetHashCode` implement value identity, so hash-based and comparison-based collections keyed on a floating-point value behave the way the specification says they do.

+Consequences worth knowing when reading or writing the generated code:

+* `Dafny.Fp64` deliberately does not implement `IComparable`.
+Dafny does not order NaN, so NaN's position in a sorted container has no Dafny meaning, and it should not be possible to acquire one by accident.
+Where a total order is genuinely needed, pass the explicit comparer `Dafny.Fp64.DafnyOrderComparer.Instance`, which extends Dafny's order by placing NaN above every number and agrees with `Equals` — `Compare(x, y) == 0` exactly when `x.Equals(y)`.
+* The underlying `double` is reachable as the `Value` property and through an explicit conversion, so interoperating with an external library that takes a `double` is a cast away.
+Going the other direction, wrap with `new Dafny.Fp64(d)`.
+* An `{:extern}` declaration whose Dafny signature mentions `fp64` must use `Dafny.Fp64` on the C# side.
+This matters for more than the type check: an external function is trusted to behave like its Dafny signature, and a Dafny function has one result per argument.
+A C# implementation that returns a NaN whose payload varies between calls still satisfies that, because all NaNs are one Dafny value, but one that returns `-0.0` where the specification says it returns `0.0` does not.

 ### 5.2.4.
 Bit-vector Types ([grammar](#g-basic-type)) {#sec-bit-vector-types}